asthavj/PeacePal/README.md

 Welcome to PeacePal, your empathetic therapist and companion for mental well-being.

 # Overview
 PeacePal is a nostalgic journey back to the 90s, offering a unique interface reminiscent of classic games from that era.
-Designed to evoke a sense of nostalgia and connection to one's childhood, PeacePal aims to provide guidance and support for users dealing with mental health challenges.
+Designed to evoke a sense of nostalgia and connection to one's childhood.
+PeacePal aims to provide guidance and support for users dealing with mental health challenges.
 The chatbot offers empathetic conversations, soothing music, and helpful advice, all within a retro-inspired graphical user interface.
-So, take a step back in time, relive your childhood memories, and embark on a journey towards mental well-being with PeacePal.
+So, take a step back in time, relive your childhood memories, and embark on a journey towards mental well-being and calmness with PeacePal.

 ## Features
 - **Empathetic Conversations:** PeacePal engages users in empathetic conversations, offering a supportive and understanding environment.